AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Troubleshoot the high CPU utilization of ApsaraDB for MongoDB.md

     **Note:**

-    -   If you have too many indexes, the write and update performance is affected.
+    -   If you have excessive indexes, the write and update performance is affected.
-    -   If your application contains too many write operations, inappropriate indexes may affect the application performance.
+    -   If your application contains excessive write operations, inappropriate indexes may affect the application performance.
     The keysExamined field indicates the number of index keys that ApsaraDB for MongoDB has scanned for a request that uses an index.
 A larger value of this field indicates higher CPU overheads occupied by this request.

     If you create an index that is inappropriate or matches a large amount of data, the index cannot reduce CPU overheads or accelerate the execution of a request.